-Benioff also pledged $10 million in matching funds towards the Heading Home campaign to help 800 homeless familiess in the Bay Area.
-Salesforce separately gave $2 million.
+Benioff also pledged $10 million in matching funds towards the Heading Home campaign to help 800 homeless families in the Bay Area.
+Salesforce separately made $2 million in grants.

 LOOKING FORWARD: The Benioffs have focused their emerging personal philanthropy on issues like children’s health and homelessness.
-The billionaire couple should be watched for greater giving down the line.
+The billionaire couple should be watched for increased grantmaking in the future.

 Suzanne DiBianca, President Salesforce Foundation, email@example.com